Rotisserie Chicken: Purchase Or Roast Yourself?

 Instructions

 - Remove the backbone from the chicken.
 The best way to accomplish this is to stand it in the sink on a clean towel.
-Then, use a sharp knife to cut out the back bone by sliding it down the backbone on both sides.
+Then, use a sharp knife to cut out the backbone by sliding it down the backbone on both sides.
 Never put your hands in the way of the knife - hold the chicken from the top with a clean towel.

 - Roast at 375 degrees for 45 minutes to one hour.
-The chicken is done when the juices run clear and the thigh reaches an internal temperature of 160 degrees F. Remove from oven.
+The chicken is done when the juices run clear, and the thigh reaches an internal temperature of 160 degrees F. A thermometer placed deep in the thigh is a good idea to monitor the cooking process.
+Remove the chicken from the oven.

 - Allow the chicken to rest for 10 minutes before carving.